Int. No. 784- A

 Be it enacted by the Council as follows:

 Special victims division.
-The term "special victims division" means any division or other entity within the department that regularly investigates alleged violations of article 130 of the penal law.
+The term "special victims division" means any division or other entity within the department that primarily investigates alleged violations of article 130 of the penal law.

-Special victims officers.
-The term "special victims officers" means any member of the department whose primary duties include investigating sexual crimes and who regularly interact with the victims of sexual crimes.
+Special victims investigator.
+The term "special victims investigator" means any member of the department whose primary duties include investigating sexual crimes and who regularly interacts with the victims of sexual crimes.

 Unit.
 The term "unit" means any unit, squad, division or other means of allocating work within the special victims division.